 Key to understanding sexual abuse is knowledge of the power dynamic involved.
 Sexual abuse is not so much about sex as it is about misuse or abuse of power in relationship.
-Everyone has various kinds of power, which come from sources such as position, status, or cultural factors.
-An important question to ask in any abusive situation is, “Who has greater power?”
-Then an important part of assessing the situation is to note how relational power is used and what the outcomes are.
+Everyone has various kinds of power which come from various sources.
+Personal power is something that everyone is given, additional power can come from a position or a role or from status or cultural factors.
+In addition, when people come together there is strength in numbers, or communal power.
+An important question to ask in responding to any situation of abuse is, “who has the greater power in this relationship?”
+An important part of assessing the situation is to note how relational power is used and what the outcomes are.
 Power, when used appropriately benefits others; the outcome is positive, leading to life and flourishing.
 The opposite is true when power is misused or abused.
 When power used for selfish gain, to manipulate, or harm, people are diminished and negative outcomes result.
 Scripture teaches us that people, like trees, are known by their fruit.
-Becoming aware of who has the power, and then observing the fruit that results from the actions of those with power, can give important insight into situations.
+Becoming aware of who has the power, and then observing the fruit that results from the actions of those with power, can give important insight into any situation, and is especially critical in assessing situations involving abuse.

 Church leaders, whether they are aware of it or not, possess a huge amount of power inherent in their position.
 Their positional power connects to the church community, the denomination, and to our Lord.
 Thankfully, not all sexual misconduct involves a church leader.
 Yet when it does, the impacts are especially harmful not only to the individuals directly involved, but also to the entire church community.
 Jesus, our redeemer and our example, used his infinite power in sacrificial love for others, dying on a cross, and empowering others through his Holy Spirit.
 We are called to follow his way.
 Synod 2016 recognized this power dynamic in adopting the following statement as a new Supplement to Church Order Article 83: “One of the key dynamics in considering abuse of office is the imbalance and misuse of power.
 The power inherent in the role of an officebearer represents a sacred trust and must not be misused”.
 (Church Order and Its Supplements 2016; p.
 100)